ray-project/ray/doc/source/tune/_tutorials/tune-60-seconds.rst

 .. code-block:: python

-    # Get a dataframe for the max accuracy seen for each trial
+    # Get a dataframe for the max score seen for each trial
-    df = analysis.dataframe(metric="mean_accuracy", mode="max")
+    df = analysis.dataframe(metric="score", mode="max")

 What's Next?
 ~~~~~~~~~~~~

 Now that you have a working understanding of Tune, check out: